Gembleng Waterfall (Air Terjun Gembleng) is a beautiful little waterfall on the less-touristy side of Bali.

 This is one of the few waterfalls in Bali where, in my opinion, any time of the day is a good time to visit.

 It’s way less busy here compared to other waterfalls on the island and the extensive view and backdrop are absolutely stunning no matter what time you visit.

 On rare occasions, there are still religious ceremonies performed at Gembleng Waterfall.
-During these times the waterfall is closed for the public.
+During these times the waterfall is closed to the public.